woodcrafty/reck/README.rst

 | *class* **SomeRecType**\ (*\*\*kwargs*)
 | *class* **SomeRecType**\ (*mapping, \*\*kwargs*)
 | *class* **SomeRecType**\ (*iterable, \*\*kwargs*)

-    Return a new record initialised from an optional positional argument and optional keyword arguments.
+    "Return a new record initialised from an optional positional argument and optional keyword arguments.

     If a positional argument is given and it is a mapping object, a